Neel Kolhatkar: Film and television career

 Kolhatkar's television debut was in the No Laughing Matter Comedy Gala, a live comedy special aimed towards raising funds for Suicide Prevention Australia and the National Coalition for Suicide Prevention.
 The special was broadcast on The Comedy Channel in November 2013.
 He followed this by playing a variety of small roles in the show #7DaysLater and appearances in SBS's Stand-Up at Bella Union as well as the Australian Broadcasting Corporation's Mediacrity program.

 His first major acting role was in the 2015 short film Modern Educayshun, which he also wrote and directed.
-Available online, it currently has 15 million views on YouTube.
+Available online, it has 19,8 million views on YouTube.
 The video has drawn mixed responses; Mike Byrne of The Fordham Ram labelled it ‘nothing more than a stale and shallow condemnation of culture’ but Jim Weaver of Texas radio station KKYR-FM described it as ‘brilliant’.
 Later in 2015, he appeared in SBS's Comedy Runway pilot episode Tip Rats.

 After small roles in the short film Snare and feature-length film Dark Web, Kolhatkar had another starring role in Head Above Water, a feature-length made-for-TV mockumentary that focused on a rivalry between surfers played by Kolhatkar and co-star Elliot Loney.
 Head Above Water premiered on 9Go! and was available on streaming service Stan until 5 January 2020.

 He appeared in one episode of the 2016 television show Soul Mates before presenting the five-part documentary series Virgin Bush in 2017, produced by ABC Comedy.
 Later in 2017, Kolhatkar featured in an episode of Just for Laughs Australia alongside fellow Australian comedians Alice Fraser and Dave Hughes.
 The episode aired on The Comedy Channel on 18 November that year.

 In 2018, Kolhatkar received prominent attention for his role in the Network 10 series Street Smart, where he played Uber driver Raj.
 Alongside the rest of the Street Smart cast, which included notable Australian entertainment figures Tahir Bilgiç, Maria Tran, and Casey Donovan, he was nominated for 'Outstanding Performance by an Ensemble in a Comedy Series' as part of the 2019 Equity Foundation Awards.
 The Street Smart cast eventually lost to the cast of the SBS series Homecoming Queens.
 Receiving poor ratings for its premiere, the show was moved to a different time slot after one episode and later cancelled after one season.

 Following Street Smart, Kolhatkar had small roles in the television programs Little Sista, Pilot Week, and Sistas.
 He has also appeared as a principal character in Cursed, playing the role of Charles.
 It is yet to be released on television, but made its world premiere at the 2019 South by Southwest Film Festival.